newrelic/newrelic-telemetry-sdk-specs/capabilities.md

   | `count` | integer |
   | `sum` | integer |

-  When the fields of a summary are reported to New Relic, they are combined into a single JSON object as the `value` field.
+  It must be possible to construct a summary metric with a min, max, count, and sum.

-  It must be possible to adjust all of these value fields together.
+  When aggregating, it must be possible to adjust all of these value fields together.
   An example:
   ```java
   public void record(double value) {